AbeelLab/drought-microbiome-analysis/README.md

 ## QIIME2 pipeline example usage

-We use QIIME2 with the q2-fondue plugin to process amplicon datasets from NCBI.
-You can pass an accession or an existing study directory as input arguments.
+We use QIIME2 with the q2-fondue plugin to process amplicon datasets from NCBI on a Slurm cluster.
+Inputs can be an accession or an existing study directory.
 If a study directory with an existing `accession.tsv` file already exists:
 ```bash
 cd bash_scripts